Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/System-Requirements.md

 ## Render pipeline compatibility

 *  Unity Toon Sahder supports **Legacy**, **Universal RP** and **HDRP**.
 Please refer to the documentation of each rendering pipeline for supported platforms.
-However, HDRP uses stencil buffers internally, so UTS stencil effects cannot be used.
-Please check the [Feature Model documentation](./en/FeatureModel_en.md)  for the different support status of UTS in each render pipeline.

-* The behavior of the Unity Toon Shader varies slightly depending on the render pipeline.
-Please see the Feateure Model for details.
+* However, The behavior of the Unity Toon Shader varies slightly depending on the render pipeline.
+HDRP uses stencil buffers internally, so UTS stencil effects cannot be applied.
+Please see the [Feature Model documentation](./FeatureModel_en.md) for the different support status of UTS in each render pipeline.

 * Unity Toon Shader uses **a forward rendering**.
 Using **a linear color space** is recommended.
 (A gamma color space can also be used, but this tends to strengthen shadow gradiation.
 For more details, see [Linear or Gamma Workflow](https://docs.unity3d.com/Manual/LinearRendering-LinearOrGammaWorkflow.html).)